phylosopher07/phylosopher07.github.io/_posts/physics/quantum-mechanics/2023-02-08-hermitian-operator.md

 classification: "Quantum Mechanics 1.3"
 categories: physics
 tags: quantum-mechanics
+image:
+    path: /assets/img/physics/quantum-mechanics/Sakurai.svg
 ---

+from J.J.
+Sakurai
+{:.figcaption}

+> What we should consider are the _Hermitians_.

 <!--more-->
 * this unordered seed list will be replaced by the toc